Gorgeous tree! I am in love with the foilage!

 Open your plants and inspect the same day received.
 We guarantee your plants to be in excellent condition and arrive alive.
 If you have any problems with your order, please contact us via email (do not call us, email us with pictures) and state the problem and photos of the problem along with your order # to firstname.lastname@example.org within 24 hours of order receival.
 No exceptions to this warranty so please, if you have any problems, we must receive an email within 24 hours of delivery.

 Sweet Gum Tree is a Moderate Growing Tree

-In the fall, spiny ball-like fruit produced.
-One fruit may contain up to 50 seeds that are mostly spread by the wind.
-The name Sweet Gum comes from the Pioneers who used to peel the bark and scrape the resin-like solid to form a chewing gum-like substance.
+In the fall, spiny ball-like fruit was produced.
+One fruit may contain up to 50 seeds that are spread mainly by the wind.
+Sweet Gum's name comes from the Pioneers who used to peel the bark and scrape the resin-like solid to form a chewing gum-like substance.
 Sweet Gum is also a good tree.
 The leaves, which have either five or seven lobes, may be used as a potpourri when crushed and the wood used for furniture, flooring, paper pulp, veneer, and baskets.
 Moist to the wet, acidic soil is the favorite home for the tree.
 Many times they are planted near water sources such as streams to help prevent erosion.
-The trees have known to spread to a width of 40′ – 50′.
+The trees have been known to spread to a width of 40′ – 50′.